DANS-KNAW/easy-update-metadata-dataset/README.md

-Details for `-s AMD --tag datasetState` (which requires a change history) are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, not expected preconditions might pass without a warning, please review the logged changes.
+Details for `-s AMD --tag datasetState` (which requires a change history) are documented with [tests], note that some legitimate preconditions are not implemented and cause a failure, not expected preconditions might pass without a warning.

 **WARNING**: It is the responsibility of the caller to

 * Provide a _valid_ new value in the input file.
+* Run with a representative sample in test mode and review the logged changes.
 * Change `DC` and `EMD` alike as far as applicable.
 * In case of `-s EMD -tag 'accessRights'` / `-s DC --tag rights` also
   * Update [file rights] along.